Cons: Small burner head, poor wind performance, not great fuel efficiency

-This stove is an excellent example of technology that has been around for long enough for the price to come way down.
+This stove is an excellent example of when technology has been around for long enough for the price to come way down.
 It's a "middle shelf" small canister stove at a "bottom shelf" price.
 We think it is a good value, especially for ultralight backpackers or those who are occasionally out solo for a night or two.
 It's inexpensive enough that it's easy to justify buying it as a second (or third) stove.

 We try to keep our expectations low when reviewing products that are less than half the price of the best in their category.
 With the BRS-3000T, we came in with low expectations and were impressed by an average performance.
-This stove brings water to boil at a decent time, has good valve control for simmering, the pot supports are remarkably stable for their size, and the burner is light and shockingly small.
+This stove boils water in a decent time, has good valve control for simmering, the pot supports are remarkably stable for their size, and the burner is light and shockingly small.
 It's clear why this tiny stove walked away with one of our coveted Best Buy Awards.

 — Mary Witlacil and Ian McEleney